Is Direct Air Capture Viable?

 Is DAC Too Small to Matter?

-Another argument against DAC is that it’s simply not enough—the immense amount of CO₂ already in our atmosphere is too large, and DAC is a drop in the ocean.
+Another argument against DAC is that it’s simply not enough—the immense amount of excess CO₂ already in our atmosphere is too large for DAC to tackle.
+However, the role of DAC is not to be the sole means of CO₂ removal, but it will work alongside other carbon dioxide removal (CDR) technologies. and complement emissions reduction efforts.

-It’s true that DAC alone won’t solve the problem.
-But as the technology improves and costs decrease, scaling up will become possible.
+As DAC technology improves and costs decrease, scaling up will become possible.
 The goal is to see thousands of DAC farms across the globe, capturing hundreds of millions of tonnes of CO₂ each year.
 As public and private sectors invest in these technologies, the impact will grow significantly.

 The comparison with renewable energy growth is key: just as solar and wind farms expanded over the last decades, DAC farms can and must grow in number.
 This isn’t about small, individual actions—it’s about a collective effort to deploy serious, large-scale solutions.